OpenMoonRay/openmoonray-docs/docs/user-reference/affinity-control.md

         -socket_affinity 0   : only use socket 0
         -socket_affinity all : use all sockets (i.e. use entire CPU cores)
 ```
-You can specify id-def-string or also special value -1 for "-core_affinity" option
+You can specify id-def-string or also special value -1 for "-cpu_affinity" option
 ```
--core_affinity <id-def-string> : specify affinity CPU info by CPU core id. or
+-cpu_affinity <id-def-string> : specify affinity CPU info by CPU core id. or
--core_affinity -1 : This is a special case. force to disable all CPU affinity control.
+-cpu_affinity -1 : This is a special case. force to disable all CPU affinity control.

 example
-        -core_affinity 0-3   : 0,1,2,3
+        -cpu_affinity 0-3   : 0,1,2,3
-        -core_affinity -1    : force to disable all CPU affinity control.
+        -cpu_affinity -1    : force to disable all CPU affinity control.
-        -core_affinity all   : use all CPU cores.
+        -cpu_affinity all   : use all CPU cores.
 ```
 <br>
-### Combination of "-socket_affinity" and "-core_affinity"
+### Combination of "-socket_affinity" and "-cpu_affinity"
 (This is a "-auto_affinity off" case, Explain "-auto_affinity on" in the [later](#high-level-affinity-control)).

-* If you specify "-core_affinity" then MoonRay gets cpu-based control.
-If you specify "-core_affinity -1",
+* If you specify "-cpu_affinity" then MoonRay gets cpu-based control.
+If you specify "-cpu_affinity -1",
 CPU affinity control is disabled.
 * If you specify "-socket_affinity" then MoonRay gets socket-based control
-* If you specify both "-socket_affinity" and "-core_affinity", MoonRay gets cpu-based control
+* If you specify both "-socket_affinity" and "-cpu_affinity", MoonRay gets cpu-based control
 (socket_affinity setting is ignored).
-* If you specify neither of "-socket_affinity" and "-core_affinity" then CPU affinity is disabled.
+* If you specify neither of "-socket_affinity" and "-cpu_affinity" then CPU affinity is disabled.
-However, even in this case, if you use the entire cores of the machine, MoonRay sets "-core_affinity all"
+However, even in this case, if you use the entire cores of the machine, MoonRay sets "-cpu_affinity all"
 automatically.
 (See [here](#default-and-affinity-disabled-configuration) for more detail.)
 <br>